phucvu-nyu/bst236/docs/chapter_linear_algebra/gpu_matrix.md

 ## Set up GPU core in the Class Cluster

+For the class cluster, you can use the following command to allocate a GPU core and start a bash session.
+You can also directly write an sbatch file to submit a GPU job.

 ```bash
 [jul924@ip-10-37-33-243 ~]$ salloc --partition=gpu --cpus-per-task=1 --mem=30G --time=01:00:00 srun --pty bash
 salloc: Granted job allocation 38087